 If you’ve tried everything to remove sources of particles and fibers and dust in your environment and you’re still going crazy trying to deal with lint and dust on polymer clay, then you might have to choose different projects, for your own sanity!
 Any project with a large expanse of light-colored clay is going to show every speck of dust.
 Projects with texture or varied colors will give you much more satisfaction.
-Or try projects, like my Rustic Beads Tutorial or Mica Leaf Tutorial where there is texturing and a surface treatment that will not show lint or dust.
+Or try projects, like my Rustic Beads course or Mica Leaf Tutorial where there is texturing and a surface treatment that will not show lint or dust.

 White or light-colored polymer clay can be nearly impossible to make without getting contamination from particles in the environment.
 You just might have to bite the bullet and use darker clay.